MahmudBekkar/algorithms-and-programming-ii-semester-capstone-project-MahmudBekkar/README_TemplateForYou.md

 ## Project Overview

-This project is an interactive web application that implements and visualizes [Algorithm Name], developed as part of the Algorithms and Programming II course at Fırat University, Software Engineering Department.
+This project is an interactive web application that implements and visualizes Neural Network Training, developed as part of the Algorithms and Programming II course at Fırat University, Software Engineering Department.
+The tool allows users to input data, configure parameters, and observe the forward propagation and weight updates in a basic neural network.

 ## Algorithm Description

-[Provide a comprehensive explanation of your algorithm here.
-Include the following elements:]
+The goal of this project is to visually demonstrate how a simple feedforward neural network can learn to classify input data.
+It helps beginners understand how inputs are processed, how weights are updated through training, and how predictions are improved.

 ### Problem Definition